matthewjustice/neomap/README.md

 ### Introduction

-Neomap applies to various Dotemu releases of Neo Geo game for Windows. **The problem** it addresses: these games don't include a way to remap your controller buttons; the mapping are are hard-coded. **The fix**: neomap works by modifying the button mapping within the game's executable code.
+Neomap applies to various Dotemu releases of Neo Geo games for Windows. **The problem** it addresses: these games don't include a way to remap your controller buttons; the mapping are hard-coded. **The fix**: neomap works by modifying the button mapping within the game's executable code.
 Neomap doesn't change the original exe file on disk; it creates a new exe with updated code.

 ### Identifying a Game to Update

-First, you need one of the games in question; one of the Dotemu-released PC ports of classic Neo Geo titles.
+First, you need one of the games in question, one of the Dotemu-released PC ports of classic Neo Geo titles.
 These have been included with the
 [Humble NEOGEO 25th Anniversary Bundle](https://www.pcmag.com/news/dont-miss-the-neogeo-25th-anniversary-humble-bundle) (in 2015), as separate
 [titles on GOG](https://www.gog.com/news/release_15_snk_neogeo_classics) (since 2017), and most recently as a [free giveaway](https://www.gamespot.com/articles/amazon-prime-subscribers-can-get-16-games-for-free/1100-6476703/) to Amazon Twitch Prime members (in 2020).